samailayusuf/PHP-File-upload-ajax/README.md

 # PHP-File-upload-ajax
-A php file upload using Jquery ajax
+A php file upload using Jquery ajax to display uploaded image on the page.